NCAR/wrf-python/doc/source/tutorials/tutorial_03_2018.rst

 ---------------

-This tutorial assumes that you have basic knowledge of how to type commands in to a command terminal using your preferred operating system.
+This tutorial assumes that you have basic knowledge of how to type commands in to a terminal window using your preferred operating system.
 You should know some basic directory commands like *cd*, *mkdir*, *cp*, *mv*.

 This tutorial assumes that you have prior experience programming in Python.